Structure of sparse Boolean functions over Abelian groups, and its application to testing: Introduction

-{\bf Proof idea of Theorem~\ref{thm:algo-sparse-check}.}~We sketch the algorithmic idea over $\Z_p^n$, where $p$ is an odd prime; this idea can be canonically extended to more general Abelian groups~$\G$.
-The main idea of the algorithm is to partition the set of characters into buckets and estimate the {\em weights} of the individual buckets (that is the sum of the squares of the absolute values of the Fourier coefficients corresponding to the characters in the buckets).
-We know from \cref{granularity_of_Z_p} that all the coefficients of an~$s$-sparse function are at least as large as~$1/(p^2s)^{\lceil (p-1)/2 \rceil}$.
-So, we are certain that if the weights of the buckets can be approximated within an additive error or $\tau/3$, where $\tau \geq 1/(p^2s)^{p-1}$, then in the case the function is $s$-sparse, not more than $s$ of the buckets can have weight more than $\tau/2$.
+{\bf Proof idea of Theorem~\ref{thm:algo-sparse-check}.}~The main idea of the algorithm is to partition the set of characters into buckets (or cosets) using our pseudo inner product structure, and estimate the {\em weights} of the individual buckets (that is the sum of the squares of the absolute values of the Fourier coefficients corresponding to the characters in the buckets).
+We know from \cref{granularity_of_Z_p} that all the coefficients of an~$s$-sparse function are at least as large as~$1/(2s)^{\lceil \varphi(\lcmG)/2 \rceil}$.
+So, we are certain that if the weights of the buckets can be approximated within an additive error or $\tau/3$, where $\tau \geq 1/(2s)^{\varphi(\lcmG)}$, then in the case the function is $s$-sparse, not more than $s$ of the buckets can have weight more than $\tau/2$.
 On the other hand, we will show that if the function $f$ is $\epsilon$-far from any $s$-sparse Boolean function then with a high probability at least $(s+1)$ buckets will have weight more than $\tau$, making the estimated weight at least $2\tau/3$; see~Lemma~\ref{lem:bucket}.

 The challenge is that estimating the weights of the buckets is not easy if the characters the randomly partitioned into buckets.
-Here we use the ideas from Gopalan et al~\cite{gopalan2011testing} {and appropriately modify them to handle the technicalities} of working with $\mathbb{Z}^{n}_{p}$.
+Here we use the ideas from Gopalan et al~\cite{gopalan2011testing} {and appropriately modify them to handle the technicalities} of working with $\G$.
 We choose the buckets carefully.
-The buckets corresponds to the cosets of $H^{\perp}$ in $\Z_p^n$, where $H$ is a random subspace of $\mathbb{Z}_p^n$ of dimension, $t = \Theta(s^2)$.
+The buckets corresponds to the cosets of $H^{\perp}$ in $\G$, where $H$ is a random subspace of $\G$ of dimension, $t = \Theta(s^2)$.
 For such kinds of buckets, we show that estimation of the weight can be done using a small number of samples.
 We also need to use the concept of `random shift', see~\cref{def:random-shift}, to avoid the corner case of characters being put into the trivial bucket.